-Tags Attributes Description lscFragment Root tag for an lsc file fragment.
-Lsc fragments are loaded from the 0 linker path option, or included from a master file using the include tag.
-Describes the organization of a set of memory intervals.
-The memory memoryLayout layouts are processed in the order in which they are declared in the file.
-The same interval may be organized in several layouts.
-Each lay- out starts at the value of the cursor the previous layout ended.
-The fol- lowing tags are allowed within a memoryLayout directive: defSymbol (under certain conditions), group, memoryLayoutRef, padding, and sectionRef. ranges Exclusive with default.
-Comma-separated ordered list of fixed sections rangeo to which the layout is applied.
-Sections represent memory segments. image Optional.
+Attributes Description name Name of the file to include.
+When the name is relative, the file separator is /, and the file is relative to the direct lsc file or fragment is loaded.
+When absolute, - platform-dependent filename.
+Root tag for an .lsc file. name Name of the lsc file.
+The ELF executable output it will be {name} out and the map file will be {name}.map agment Root tag for an lsc file fragment.
+Lsc fragmen ts are loaded from the linker path option, or included from a master tag. the using the merude Describes the organization of a set of memory intervals The memory yLayout layouts are processed in the order in which the file.
+The same interval may be organized in sev - out starts at the value of the cursor the previous lowing tags are allowed within a memoryLayou - (under certain conditions), group, memoryLay sectionRef. outrer, padding, and rad list of fived sections rangesExclusive with default.
+Comma-separated orderto which the layout is applied.
+Sections represent image Optional.
 Boolean value. false if not set.
-If true, the layout de- Tilldge scribes a part of the binary image: Only image sections can be embed- ded.
-If false, only runtime sections can be embedded. relocation Optional.
-Name of the section to which this layout is relocated. name Exclusive with ranges.
-Defines a named memoryLayout directive in- Talle stead of specifying a concrete memory location.
-May be included in a parent memoryLayout using memoryLayoutRef. memoryLayout directive.
-Provides an extension-point mechanism to memoryLayoutRef include memoryLayout directives defined outside the current one. namo All directives of memoryLayout defined with the same name are in- name cluded in an undefined order. memoryLayout directive.
-Append padding bytes to the current cursor. padding Either size or align attributes should be provided. size Optional.
-Expression must be resolved to a constant after the full load 5120 of the lsc file.
-Increment the cursor position with the given size. align Optional.
-Expression must be resolved to a constant after the full load arign of the lsc file.
-Move the current cursor position to the next address that matches the given alignment.
-Warning: when used with relocation, the relocation cursor is also aligned.
-Keep in mind this may increase the cursor position with a different amount of bytes. address Optional.
-Expression must be resolved to a constant after the full load auuress of the lsc file.
-Move the current cursor position to the given absolute address. fill Optional.
-Expression must be resolved to a constant after the full load 1 1 1 1 of the lsc file.
+If scribes a part of the binary image: Only image s · • ded.
+If false, only runtime sections can be en name Exclusive with ranges.
+Defines a named memory stead of specifying a concrete memory location parent memoryLayout using memoryLayoutRe yLayoutRef • include memoryLayout directives defined outs name All directives of memoryLayout defined with t cluded in an undefined order. ne same name are in- - + - + + ng memoryLayout directive.
+Append padding byte Either size or align attributes should be provide size Optional.
+Expression must be resolved to a con of the lsc file.
+Increment the cursor position wi align Optional.
+Expression must be resolved to a con of the lsc file.
+Move the current cursor position t matches the given alignment.
+Warning: when the relocation cursor is also aligned.
+Keep in r the cursor position with a different amount of l - address Optional.
+Expression must be resolved to a con of the lsc file.
+Move the current cursor position i to the given absolute address. fill Optional.
+Expression must be resolved to a con Lot the lec tile.
+Fill hadding with the given value of the lsc file.
 Fill padding with the given value (32 bits).
-References a section name that must be embedded.
-This tag is not a rootSection definition.
-It forces the linker to embed all loaded sections matching the given name. name Name of the section to be embedded. name References a symbol that must be resolved.
-This tag is not a definition. rootSymbol , namo It forces the linker to resolve the value of the symbol.
-Name of the symbol to be resolved. name - sectionRef Memory layout statement.
-Embeds all sections matching the given name starting at the current cursor address. f:10 file Select only sections defined in a linker unit matching the given file file name.
-The file name is the simple name without any file separator, e.g. file
+References a section name that must be embe (32 bits). dded.
+This tag is not a ection References a section name that must be embed definition.
+It forces the linker to embed all loa (32 bits). dded.
+This tag is not a ection References a section name that must be embed definition.
+It forces the linker to embed all loa the given name.
+(32 bits). dded.
+This tag is not a ection ection References a section name that must be embed definition.
+It forces the linker to embed all loa the given name. name Name of the section to be embedded.
+(32 bits). dded.
+This tag is not a ded sections matching ection References a section name that must be embed definition.
+It forces the linker to embed all loa the given name. name Name of the section to be embedded. vmbol References a symbol that must be resolved.
+Thi (32 bits). dded.
+This tag is not a ded sections matching s tag is not a definition. ection ection References a section name that must be embed definition.
+It forces the linker to embed all loa the given name. name Name of the section to be embedded.
+(32 bits). dded.
+This tag is not a ded sections matching s tag is not a definition.